Skip to main content

 • Doesn't distinguish subcutaneous vs visceral fat.
 Two people with the same waist circumference can have very different amounts of harmful visceral fat inside the abdomen.
 WHR/WtHR is a proxy, not a direct measurement.

 • WHR thresholds may not fit all populations.
 The WHO cutoffs were derived primarily from European and North American data.
-East Asian, South Asian, and African populations may have different optimal thresholds — some research suggests lower cutoffs apply.
+East Asian, South Asian, and African populations may have different optimal thresholds.
+Some research suggests lower cutoffs apply.

 • Not validated for pregnant women, children, or the very elderly.
 The cutoffs are for adults of typical body shape.